Durham, NC · Student-Led · 2026

 Durham's first student-led interscholastic environmental competition.
 Schools compete.
 Communities win.
 The planet gets a little better.

-Fall 2026
+May 2026

 Competition Season